Pet Play

 It means pet play is normal and, if you are involved in pet play, you are normal, too.
 It means there are many people like you.
 It means there is a wonderful part of you that is worth exploring and sharing.

-If you want to talk about your pet-ness with a therapist, or if you want to talk about yourself and your relationships without your therapist stumbling over the fact that you are a puppy, tiger, mouse, or other pet, we can help!
+If you want to talk about your pet-ness with a therapist, or if you want to talk about yourself and your relationships without your therapist stumbling over the fact that you are into pet play—in any capacity—we can help!

-Please contact one of your pet-friendly Affirming Therapy Center therapists today!
+Please contact one of our pet-friendly Affirming Therapy Center therapists today!